 Price: Rs.
 10

 Looks can be deceiving.
 When we first came across Asha Parekh Vada Pav we were rather unimpressed, it was little more than an elderly man behind a small metal box overlooking a dilapidated hospital.
 It didn’t even have a sign.
-But once I tried their vada pav, which I was at first admittedly hesitant to get within a mile of, I discovered that there was a lot more to it that meets the eye.
-It wasn’t the vada pav which I fell in love with (even though it was excellent) but rather their secret ingredient, a delightful red chilli paste that was unlike anything I’d ever tasted before or since (in a vada pav).
+It wasn’t the vada pav which we fell in love with (even though it was excellent) but rather their secret ingredient, a delightful red chilli paste that was unlike anything we’d ever tasted before or since (in a vada pav).

 6) Maharashtra: Pali Naka, Bandra West, right next to Janata Restaurant And Bar.